 Current Indianapolis Colts Playoff Chances in 2025-26

-The latest Colts playoff chances are under 33%, according to the best Kentucky sportsbooks.
+The latest Colts playoff chances are at 86.7%, according to the best Kentucky sportsbooks.
 You can find other futures odds below:

 Using DraftKings sportsbook, we got the above numbers by calculating the implied probability of Indianapolis's odds of making the playoffs.